Persecution of Hindus: Mughal Empire

+Akbar

 The Mughal emperor Akbar has been a celebrated unusual example of tolerance.
-Indologist Richard Eaton writes that from Akbar's time to today, he has attracted conflicting labels, "from a strict Muslim to an apostate, from a free-thinker to a crypto-Hindu, from a Zoroastrian to a proto-Christian, from an atheist to a radical innovator".
+Indologist Richard M. Eaton writes that from Akbar's time to today, he has attracted conflicting labels, "from a strict Muslim to an apostate, from a free-thinker to a crypto-Hindu, from a Zoroastrian to a proto-Christian, from an atheist to a radical innovator".
 As a youth, states Eaton, Akbar studied Islam under both Shia and Sunni tutors, but as an adult he looked back with regret on his early life, confessing that in those days he had "persecuted men into conformity with my faith and deemed it Islam".
 In his later years he felt "an internal bitterness, acknowledging that his soul had been 'seized with exceeding sorrow'" for what he had done before launching his campaign to "treat all Mughal subjects, regardless of religion, on a basis of legal equality before the state".

 Aurangzeb

-The reign of Aurangzeb (1658-1707) witnessed one of the strongest campaigns of religious violence in the Mughal Empire's history.
-Aurangzeb is a controversial figure in modern India, often remembered as a "vile oppressor of Hindus".
+Aurangzeb (1658-1707) is a controversial figure in modern India, often remembered as a "vile oppressor of Hindus".
 During his rule Aurangzeb expanded the Mughal Empire, conquering much of southern India through long bloody campaigns against non-Muslims.
-He forcibly converted Hindus to Islam and destroyed Hindu temples.
 He also re-introduced the jizya, a tax on non-Muslims, which had been suspended for the previous 100 years by his great-grandfather Akbar.

 Aurangzeb ordered the desecration and destruction of temples when conquering new lands and putting down rebellions, punishing political leaders by destroying the temples that symbolized their power.
 In 1669 he issued orders to all his governors of provinces to "destroy with a willing hand the schools and temples of the infidels, and that they were strictly enjoined to put an entire stop to the teaching and practice of idolatrous forms of worship".
-According to Richard Eaton these orders appear to have been directed not toward Hindu temples in general, but towards a more narrowly defined "deviant group".
-The number of Hindu temples destroyed or desecrated under Aurangzeb's rule is unclear, but may have been grossly exaggerated, and he probably built more temples than he destroyed.
+According to Eaton these orders appear to have been directed not toward Hindu temples in general, but towards a more narrowly defined "deviant group".
+The number of Hindu temples destroyed or desecrated under Aurangzeb's rule is unclear and subject to scholarly debate.
+Some suggest he may have built more temples than he destroyed.
 According to Ikram, "Aurangzeb tried to enforce strict Islamic law by ordering the destruction of newly built Hindu temples.
 Later, the procedure was adopted of closing down rather than destroying the newly built temples in Hindu localities.
 It is also true that very often the orders of destruction remained a dead letter."
 Some temples were destroyed entirely; in other cases mosques were built on their foundations, sometimes using the same stones.
 Idols in temples were smashed, and the city of Mathura was temporarily renamed as Islamabad in local official documents.